 Along with your finds, please submit a digital find list.
-This must contain an overview of all submitted items with the same information as is assigned to the individual find bags.
-This find list can be sent by e-mail to XXXXXX before delivery.
+This must contain an overview of all submitted items with the same information that is endorsed on the individual find bags.
+This find list can be sent by e-mail to firstname.lastname@example.org before delivery.

 Is this your first time filing a detector?
 So remember to enclose contact information (e-mail and / or telephone number).
 These are to be used by the National Museum for the Danefæbe treatment.
 Museum Lolland-Falster does not receive, and does not store, personal information of a sensitive nature such as CPR numbers.